-Taking steps to think about your future income needs in retirement can be more complicated for business owners due to the multiple different areas that they need to consider.
+Taking steps to think about your future income needs in retirement can be more complicated for business owners due to the multiple different areas that they need to consider, and our investment advisors in Nanaimo can help.
 Rather than keeping your business and personal future financial needs separate, it is usually better to consider both aspects in conjunction with each other in a holistic manner.
 It is likely that your objectives in each area can work together to achieve your broader financial retirement goals.
 There are a few key sources of retirement income that are of particular worth for small business owners, as follows.

 Investment Portfolio Qualities